ubs121/plane_shooting/README.md

 Once the agent hit on the body of the plane it should be easy to guess the head.
 Usually 2-4 shots needed to find the head after body shot.
 So in total, 14 shots should be enough to destroy any plane.

+Like the chess game, we could design a certain scenario and could test the agent for this scenario.

 ## II.
 Analysis

 ### Data Exploration

 There is no existing dataset for this problem.
-There is some input, a hint.
+But there is some input, one is a hint.

 In order to minimize shots, a hint of next possible head locations is given to the agent.
 The agent must learn from this hint, and learn to select the best guess for head shot.

-The agent could use all random guess tactic.
-But it will not succeed, even it may be worse than the simple 100 shots.

 As I know, there are some well known tactics for the best guess.
-I didn't explore all best tactics, but here is shown two sample of them.
+I didn't explore all best tactics, the agent might found all best tactics.
+The below is shown two of them.

 ** Sample 1: A body shot **